chto/linna/README.rst

 .. image:: https://img.shields.io/badge/arXiv-<INDEX>-<COLOR>.svg
         :target: https://arxiv.org/abs/1234

-Likelihood inference with neural network acceleration (under construction)

-**Linna is a tool to accelerate Bayesian posterior inferences using artificial neural networks.**
+**Linna (Likelihood inference with neural network acceleration) is a tool to accelerate Bayesian posterior inferences using artificial neural networks.**

 - Able to reproduce posteriors produced by widely-used samplers on complicated cosmological data vector.
 - More than 100 times reduction on the number of model evaluations.